open-sauced/open-sauced/README.md

 npm run build:optimize
 ```

+### 🚧 Development debugging

+Thanks to [antfu/vite-plugin-inpesct](https://github.com/antfu/vite-plugin-inspect) we can always inspect the bundles in development by navigating to [localhost:3000/__inspect/](http://localhost:3000/__inspect/) in your browser.

 ### 📙 Storybook

 Storybook is being leveraged to mock out visual React components.
 The latest version of the design system can be found at this [URL](https://sauced-components.netlify.app/).